microsoft/qsharp/generated_docs/Microsoft.Quantum.Math/TimesCP.md

+# TimesCP function

-# function TimesCP(a : ComplexPolar, b : ComplexPolar) : ComplexPolar
+`function TimesCP(a : ComplexPolar, b : ComplexPolar) : ComplexPolar`

 ## Summary
 Returns the product of two inputs of type `ComplexPolar`.